CLASSIC MOTOCROSS IRON: 1964 BULTACO 200 MATADOR

 Suggested retail in America was $785.
 Compare that price to the BSA 350 Enduro at $825, and you can see that the Spanish two-stroke was quite pricey at the time.
 In today’s market, there is not much demand for vintage enduro bikes—either for the collector or the rider.
 Our featured Early Years of Motocross Museum Matador, which is a nicely restored first-year model, is only valued at $7000.

 Original condition is key for a collector.
 The fenders are quite unique, and the gas tank (with cutouts for fork clearance) is a work of art.
-To be truly authentic, a restored model must have clip-on handlebars, an artistic exhaust system and an aluminum chain guard.
+To be truly authentic, a restored model must have clip-on, high-rise handlebars, an artistic exhaust system and the aluminum chain guard.